tapstream/tapstream-sdk/docs/docs.md

 To generate the device's ODIN-1 identifier, please see the [ODIN-1 documentation](https://code.google.com/p/odinmobile/wiki/ODIN1).

 To get the device's OpenUDID identifier, please see the [OpenUDID source code](https://github.com/ylechelle/OpenUDID).

+If you wish to avoid requesting the ACCESS_WIFI_STATE and READ_PHONE_STATE permissions, you will need to opt out of collecting the WiFi MAC address and Device ID.

 {% elif platform == 'ios' %}